 While we have been working for years to create this civil forum for discussions, it is time to expand our plan for improvements to our platform and our company.
 With our employees, neighbors, partners, and advisors, we are taking action.

-We will better educate our neighbors on what is — and is not — allowed on our platform, drawing a firm line against racist behavior and removing comments and members who violate the rules.
-We will accelerate our plans to strengthen our community moderation.
+We will better educate our neighbors on what is — and is not — allowed on our platform, drawing a firm line against racist behavior, racial bias, and racial profiling and removing comments and members who violate the rules.
+We will accelerate our plans to strengthen our community through inclusive moderation.
 This will include improving the resources and support we provide to Neighborhood Leads who work to maintain civil and productive conversations on Nextdoor.
 We will also take deliberate steps to further increase diversity across our organization — and to make our team more reflective of the neighborhoods we want to serve.

 This is important work, and there is much more to come.
 We are committed to plotting a clear path forward, where Nextdoor becomes a destination for vital conversations and trusted connections.